-dbSeer’s customer, Telarix, wanted to increase their productivity and quality by moving to an environment that is accessible by project owners and can be easily scaled up or down depending on their needs. dbSeer migrated Telarix’s SQL Servers and .NET applications to the AWS cloud using Amazon EC2 for Microsoft Windows. dbSeer successfully migrated all planned servers to AWS in two months.
+dbSeer’s customer, Telarix, wanted to increase their productivity and quality by moving to an environment that is accessible by project owners and can be easily scaled up or down depending on their needs. dbSeer migrated Telarix’s SQL Servers and .NET applications to the AWS cloud using Amazon EC2 for Microsoft Windows. dbSeer successfully completed all planned SQL Server migrations to AWS in two months.
 Learn more about the process by downloading the White Paper!

 dbSeer architected and implemented a consolidated data platform on the AWS cloud for Abt Associates using Amazon S3 and Amazon Redshift.
 To date, dbSeer has successfully integrated 10 data sources onto the platform, giving access to 110 self-service users and providing a foundation upon which Abt can continue to build.
 Please download our case study to learn more.

 dbSeer demonstrated that by moving Subject7 to Amazon RDS from PostgreSQL and creating a new network infrastructure, scalability can be achieved without downtime for users, all at a fraction of the original cost.
 Please download our case study paper to learn more.

 dbSeer showcased that by re-architecting client’s data processing engine and leveraging AWS

 elastic services and open-source technologies, unlimited scalability can be achieved at a fraction of the cost.
 Please Download our case study paper to learn more.